Richard McCarthy (activist)

+Career

+In 2023, McCarthy was elected as President for the World Farmers Markets Coalition at its inaugural General Assembly in Rome.
+He serves with an international Board of Directors, and with a mandate granted from over 75 organizations spread in over 60 countries of the world.
+In July 2023 at the United Nations Food Systems Summit (dubbed UNFSS+2, Taking Stock), he addressed the floor of the plenary session on day two.
+View video here.
+Together with Director General Carmelo Troccoli, he leads this vibrant yet young organization to grow a community of practice of farmers markets to benefit farmers, consumers, and communities that host these independent institutions.

+In 2022, McCarthy's book, Kuni: a Japanese Vision and Practice for Urban-Rural Reconnection, he cowrote with Niigata Prefecture rural leader Tsuyoshi Sekihara was published by North Atlantic Books.

-In 2021, McCarthy wrote a long overdue essay for the Farmers Market Coalition to provide historical and theoretical context for the USDA nutrition incentives program, GusNIP (so named for its tireless promoter, Gus Schumacher, former UnderSecretary for USDA).
+In 2021, McCarthy wrote the essay for the Farmers Market Coalition to provide historical and theoretical context for the USDA nutrition incentives program, GusNIP (so named for its tireless promoter, Gus Schumacher, former UnderSecretary for USDA).
 Recognizing the importance to mitigate risk for individuals to entertain behavior changes, the roots of this breakthrough poverty alleviation program can be found in conditional cash transfer initiatives in the global South.
 His paper, The Origins of Incentives, can be found on the Farmers Market Coalition website.

 In 2020, McCarthy joined other leaders in the public market field, most notably the HealthBridge Foundation of Canada and New York City's Project for Public Spaces, to promote an ecosystems approach to public markets: Market Cities.
 The team presented these ideas, complete with seven-indicators of cities that function as one market system (even if no central authority is present), at the World Urban Forum 10 in Abu Dhabi, UAE.

 In 2019, McCarthy began working with New Orleans folklorist and filmmaker, Kevin J. McCaffrey, to produce a short film, Lunch Money, with legendary Mississippi farmer and agricultural cooperative specialist, Ben Burkett, that makes a case for a Marshall Plan for Rural America, in order to address the public policy abandonment of rural communities.
 Inspired by visionary restaurateur and activist, Alice Waters, he embraces her concept of School Supported Agriculture, based upon the popular Community Supported Agriculture, as the context for reinvesting in rural with the kind of energy last seen in 1947's Marshall Plan to rebuild Europe after World War II.